FORWARD OPERATING BASE ZEEBRUGGE, HELMAND PROVINCE, AFGHANISTAN

 Sharp’s Alley is a stretch of heavily vegetated land that has been used to store weapons and contraband inside abandoned compounds for use against the Marines.
 The stretch of land was a hot spot for insurgent activity to any Marine presence before the insertion.

 The Marines are currently holding the area and blocking it from further insurgent activity while 1st Battalion clears Route 611 so it can, in time, become a safe road for travel.

 For more information concerning Task Force Leatherneck operations, contact Major Bradley Gordon, Task Force Leatherneck public affairs officer at bradley.gordon@ afg.usmc.mil.

 Editor’s Note: Battery E, 2nd Battalion, 12th Marine Regiment, is currently assigned to Regimental Combat Team 8, 2nd Marine Division (Forward)/Task Force Leatherneck.
 Task Force Leatherneck serves as the ground combat element of Regional Command (Southwest) and works in partnership with the Afghan National Security Forces and the Government of the Islamic Republic of Afghanistan to conduct counterinsurgency operations.
 The unit is dedicated to securing the Afghan people, defeating insurgent forces, and enabling ANSF assumption of security responsibilities within its area of operations in order to support the expansion of stability, development and legitimate governance.

 ||FORWARD OPERATING BASE ZEEBRUGGE, HELMAND PROVINCE, AF

-This work, Missouri Marine follows in parents’ footsteps, by SSgt Earnest J. Barnes, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Cannons help gain territory in Operation Eastern Storm, by Cpl Clayton Vonderahe, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.